momo20122/project_portfolio/README.md

   Looked at online Harvard and MIT course data to make predictions on whether a student will complete an online course based on student activity

-  Created majority class classifier and decision tree models for predictions using Python within Google Colab
+  Created Python majority class classifier and decision tree models for predictions using ML libraries, such as sklearn, within Google Colab

   Decision tree model used for Kaggle submission